Pdf Fill Form Fields

 Overview

-This module contains Java Actions to read, fill in or update fields in a pdf file.
+This module contains Java Actions to read, fill or update form fields in a pdf file.

 These form fields can be of type text or checkbox (choices in pdf forms are checkboxes as well).

-- Generating pdf documents from your pre-defined pdf templates by filling the template data fields with the actual data.
-For example business proposals, invoices, delivery notes, etc.;
+• Generating pdf documents from your pre-defined pdf templates by filling the fields with the actual data.
+For example business proposals, invoices, delivery notes, licenses, bills, tickets, diploma's, etc. You can also convert the document to plain pdf, so end users with outdated pdf software can read it (see the form field content) as well;

-- Automatically pre-filling official digital pdf documents with data from Mendix;
+• Automatically (pre) filling pdf form documents with data from Mendix;

-- Automatically validating and processing contract and client data in Mendix by reading the data out of your pdf forms that your clients have completed (and uploaded or send to you by email);
+• Automatically validating and processing contract and client data in Mendix by reading the data out of your pdf forms that your clients have completed (and uploaded or send to you by email).
+Tip: use a (hidden) read-only field with a random generated number (GUID) and save that in the Mendix app to validate if this form was send to, and thus is valid for, the specific user.

 Documentation